NFL legend Ray Lewis tackling new challenge – the Professional Fighters League

 "What’s driving that success is a couple of factors – there's an underserved fan base of 550 million fans around the world, 80% of those fans are outside the U.S., 20% in the U.S.," Murray said.
 "It is the youngest fan base of all major sports and half of this overall fan base they're not watching stick and ball sports, they want access to more premium quality MMA and the PFL delivers that."

-Murray added that the PFL format adds another layer of success, being easy to follow with great narratives and big stars.
+Murray added that the PFL format provides another layer of success, being easy to follow with great narratives and big stars.

 "With our sports season format, it’s actually complimentary to the UFC.
 It is distributed on ESPN on a different night of the week for those avid MMA fans as well as the casual fans," Murray added.